camilne9/monch/website/DESIGN.md

 with all of the html files and templates, and a collection of all of the csv files needed for the databases as well as 3 python files.
 The program application.py contains the bulk of the code for the site, helpers.py contains functions that we call repeatedly in applications.py to simplify the code, and table_writing.py contains the code that transferred all of the dhall data from our csv files to our SQL database.
-	The largest and most important hurdle for Monch was storing all of the information about the dining hall hours and restrictions.
+	The largest and most important hurdle for Mönch was storing all of the information about the dining hall hours and restrictions.
 We decided we would store the information in an SQL database for ease of isolating information that is of interest.
 However, designing the layout of the SQL tables was difficult.
 Ultimately the Monch website required 4 different SQL tables: 2 with the information about the dining hall hours and restrictions and 2 dealing with the user information including user dhall preferences.